markbeep/Lecturfier/README.md

 ## TODO:
   - [ ] HELP - Make a proper working help page
   - [ ] HELP - Make the help page have different pages that can be gone through with reactions
-  - [ ] LEVELS - Change xp background task into multiple functions
-  - [ ] LEVELS - make xp be checked more frequently, to have it more accurately show time in voice channel
   - [ ] LEVELS - bug test voice_xp.py, so it works in all cases
   - [ ] CLEANUP - Move the background loop in bot.py to admin.py
   - [ ] PERMS - Add a wrapper around commands to easily enable/disable commands per server

 ## DONE
+  - [x] (06.11.2020) - LEVELS - Change xp background task into multiple functions
+  - [x] (06.11.2020) - LEVELS - make xp be checked more frequently, to have it more accurately show time in voice channel
+  - [x] (05.11.2020) - LEVELS - create a new level graph function
+  - [x] (05.11.2020) - STATS - Messages per specific channel stats
-  - [x] REP - Transfer +rep system to its own cog
+  - [x] (03.11.2020) - REP - Transfer +rep system to its own cog
-  - [x] LEVELS - create a new level graph function